Bloodbath: History

-In August 2006, the band announced the departure of Swanö due to musical differences, as well as Swanö being busy with other projects.
-They simultaneously closed the vocal auditions, announcing that no suitable singer had been found.
+In August 2006, the band announced Swanö's departure due to musical differences and Swanö being busy with other projects.
+They closed the vocal auditions, announcing that no suitable singer had been found.

-On 27 March 2007, the band announced that a new line-up would be unveiled, along with news that they were producing new material, to be released that summer.
+On 27 March 2007, the band announced that a new line-up would be unveiled, along with news that they were producing new material to be released that summer.
 In August 2007, Renkse posted on the band's official forums, suggesting that work was in progress.
-On 30 January 2008, it was announced via the Bloodbath website that Åkerfeldt would be rejoining the line-up on vocals, along with new member Per Eriksson (ex-21 Lucifers, ex-Genocrush Ferox) on guitar.
+On 30 January 2008, it was announced via the Bloodbath website that Åkerfeldt would rejoin the line-up on vocals, along with new member Per Eriksson (ex-21 Lucifers, ex-Genocrush Ferox) on guitar.
 In March 2008, the EP Unblessing the Purity was released.
 Also released in 2008 was the Wacken live CD/DVD The Wacken Carnage.
 Bloodbath released their third full-length album, The Fathomless Mastery, in October 2008.

-On 25 April 2011, Bloodbath released their second DVD, Bloodbath over Bloodstock, containing their performance at Bloodstock Festival 2010, as well as the 2008 performance at Party San.
+On 25 April 2011, Bloodbath released their second DVD, Bloodbath over Bloodstock, containing their performance at Bloodstock Festival 2010 and the 2008 performance at Party San.
 On 1 November 2011, during the final show of the American Opeth/Katatonia tour at Rams Head Live! in Baltimore, Maryland, Bloodbath performed a surprise encore after Opeth's set.

 On 14 April 2012, Blakkheim announced that Åkerfeldt had officially left the group.
 When asked whether the new vocalist was known or not, Blakkheim was quoted saying "Oh, he's a legend!".
 On 16 September 2014, the band announced the new vocalist as Nick Holmes from Paradise Lost.

-On 12 April 2025, Blakkheim announced that Renske had left Bloodbath in 2023.
+On 12 April 2025, Blakkheim announced that Renkse had left Bloodbath in 2023.

 Artistry

 Guitarist Anders "Blakkheim" Nyström explained the band's composition process: "There has always been a lot of spontaneity with Bloodbath.
 The whole project was formed over two days, while we also recorded our first EP [Breeding Death] in that time. [...]
 We like things to be rapid; it keeps the magic going.
-If you just sit there and drag things out, you are going to lose interest in everything and you’re not going to maintain that kick-ass vibe.
+If you just sit there and drag things out, you are going to lose interest in everything and you're not going to maintain that kick-ass vibe.
 Knock it out fast and no regrets."
 The band uses the Boss HM-2 to achieve its guitar tone.